-- a.
-Areas in which assistance may be needed - (1) Evaluation of minimum requirements to sit the examination - (2) Developing examination blueprint - (3) Writing or editing examination items - (4) Development of practice analysis plan and survey instrument - (5) Survey data analysis and reporting - (6) Cut Score Committee Meeting - b.
-Criteria for individuals to participate in council activities - (1) Physical therapists who are licensed in the jurisdiction in which they practice, if assisting in cut score studies for the examination. - (2) Minimum of five years experience in physical therapy with emphasis in the area for which assistance is needed - (3) Recognized expert in the area for which assistance is required - (4) Individual must be familiar with this certification process - 9.
-Chair of Chairs (Adopted ABPTS 05-10-7-7)
+- (1) Evaluation of minimum requirements to sit the examination

+- (2) Developing examination blueprint

+- (3) Writing or editing examination items

+- (4) Development of practice analysis plan and survey instrument

+- (5) Survey data analysis and reporting

+- (6) Cut Score Committee Meeting

+b.
+Criteria for individuals to participate in council activities

+- (1) Physical therapists who are licensed in the jurisdiction in which they practice, if assisting in cut score studies for the examination. - (2) Minimum of five years experience in physical therapy with emphasis in the area for which assistance is needed - (3) Recognized expert in the area for which assistance is required - (4) Individual must be familiar with this certification process

+9. Chair of Chairs (Adopted ABPTS 05-10-7-7)